 Exam: First our veterinarian will give your pet a routine physical exam.
 He will check heart and lung function, record weight and temperature, look for external parasites (fleas, ear mites, obvious worms), and evaluate the animal’s general wellness.
 If the veterinarian detects a condition that could compromise the safety of your pet during surgery (i.e., heart murmur, severe upper respiratory infection, etc.), surgery will not be performed, and the veterinarian will contact you.

 Pre-operative Procedures: Following the physical exam, your pet will be given a pre-operative sedative so that she or he can relax prior to the administration of anesthesia.
 Once under anesthesia, your pet will undergo pre-surgical preparation.
 This preparation includes shaving the surgical site to allow thorough cleansing and disinfection of the area; “scrubbing” the surgical site with an antiseptic solution; administering eye ointment to keep the eyes moist, as the animal does not have a blink reflex under anesthesia.
 The patient is carefully monitored throughout the entire procedure.

 These prices are for routine spays and neuters.
 There are extra fees for special circumstances.
 We will always alert you to any extra fees as soon as possible.

 Spay and Neuter Surgeries are scheduled by phone or in person only.
 We do not schedule appointments via e-mail.
 To schedule a surgery, please call (804)359-6369.

 Should you reach our voicemail, leave a detailed voice message with:

 *We must speak to you in order to schedule an appointment.
-If it is hard to reach you by phone, feel free to stop by our clinic and schedule in person.
+If it is hard to reach you by phone, feel free to stop by our hospital and schedule in person.
 We are available for scheduling in person on Tues, Wed, Fri, & Sat 9am-6pm, and Mon & Thurs 9am-4pm